adsviewer/turboviewer/.github/commit_guidelines.md

-# Commit Message Guidelines
+# Commit / Pull Request Message Guidelines

-In general commits are expected to be descriptive and representative of the changes it did and why the changes were done.
+In general pull request names are expected to be descriptive and representative of the changes it did and why the changes were done.

-AdsViewer is not insanely dogmatic about quality of commit messages.
+AdsViewer is not insanely dogmatic about quality of pull request messages.
 But things like `updates` or `initial commit` are not accepted.

-More importantly, if your commit is related to a ticket always include the ticket at the beginning of the commit title like `AV-<number>: <Title>`.
+When you pull always make sure to rebase (not just merge) your branch with the latest changes from the main branch.
+This mean that when you push you will need to --hard push and that is fine.

+We almost always squash commits when merging PRs.
+This means that you can have as many commits as you want in your PR with any name you choose.
+If you choose not to have squashed commits, then the commit messages should follow the same guidelines as PR messages.